reactnativecn/react-native.cn/docs/docs/next/integration-with-existing-apps.md

 > If you are targetting Android version <5, use the `AppCompatActivity` class from the `com.android.support:appcompat` package instead of `Activity`.

-> If you find out later that your app crashes due to `Didn't find class "com.facebook.jni.IteratorHelper"` exception, uncomment the `setUseOldBridge` line.
-[See related issue on GitHub.](https://github.com/facebook/react-native/issues/8701)

 ```java
 public class MyReactActivity extends Activity implements DefaultHardwareBackBtnHandler {